A SWAR Approach to Counting Ones: Discussion

 \section{Discussion}

-We have obtained several bit counting and parity algorithms for restricted sets of operations.
+We have obtained several bit count and parity algorithms for sets of operations not including multiplication or division.
 Asymptotically the (modified) parity function with complexity $O(\log n)$ for the OPAL-model is as fast as the known solutions based on broadword steps \cite{Knuth09}.
 The latter may include shift-operations by a constant number of bit positions.

+In a setting with the powerful arithmetical instruction multiplication we could improve the complexity of counting ones from $O(\log\log(n))$ to $O(\log^*(n))$.

+The following table summarizes upper time bounds for counting ones with different sets of operations.

+For most sets of operations we are not aware of algorithms depending on $\nu(x)$ and thus taking advantage of sparse inputs.

-A lower time bound $\Omega(\log n/\log\log n)$ follows from a result in circuit complexity.
-The bound is tight for circuits, but it is open if this is also true for the models investigated here.
+A lower time bound $\Omega(\log n/\log\log n)$ on parity (and thus counting ones) in the model of broadword steps follows from a result in circuit complexity (see \cite[Ex-~127]{Knuth09}).
+Although increment, decrement, and logical operations seem to admit no efficient algorithms, we were not able to prove a lower bound $\Omega(\nu(x))$ corresponding to the upper bound from \cite{Wegner60}.